joshuafontany/TW5-JsonMangler/readme.md

 Go to the [JsonMangler Example Wiki](https://joshuafontany.github.io/TW5-JsonMangler/).
 Scroll to the $:/plugins/joshuafontany/jsonmangler tiddler.
-Drag and drop the following links to your own wiki to install the plugins, then restart your server and(or) refresh your wiki.
+Drag and drop the following links to your own wiki to install the plugins.
+Restart your server and(or) refresh your wiki.

 *   $:/plugins/ebalster/modloader
 *   $:/plugins/matabele/action-maketid